 Over salad, my words to Ruby: "You'll have good days, and bad days.
 Some days you won't get anything right.
 You'll come close, but you're not pitching horseshoes.
 Start slow, with small bets, minimums if you can exercise restraint.
 Don't try to break the bank.
 It'll break you."

-During the main course, Ruby was taking in every word: "Play random games where you can bet your hunches.
+During the main course, Ruby was listening to my every word: "Play random games where you can bet your hunches.
 Everyone gets a hunch.
 Only the smart players gamble on them.
 Roulette, Keno, Craps, Slot Machines, Video Poker.
 If you bet at all, bet to win.
 Go for long odds.
 They do come in."

-While savoring dessert, Ruby was taking it all in, like a sponge: "Don't bet people games, like sports, poker, blackjack, or baccarat.
+While savoring dessert, Ruby was taking it all in, like a sponge: "Don't bet people games" I advised, "like sports, poker, blackjack, or baccarat.
 When people make bad decisions, like fumbling the ball on the playing field, or doubling down on tens at a blackjack table, their bad play effects everyone else in the game."

 By now, we're descending the stairs, back to the main floor where the Slot Machine progressives were flashing $125,313.
 That was a lot of quarters.
 "Can I play slot machines?"
 I heard Ruby say, as she digged deep into her purse, scooped up some coins and exchanged a $10 bill for a roll of Quarters from a nearby Change Girl.

 "Sure."
-I answered, amused at the thought of this Iowa tourist gambling on her first day in Las Vegas.
+I answered, amused at Iowa tourist gambling on her first day in Las Vegas.
 "It's not a People Game, so all you'll need here is luck."
 I was so tempted, but this was her bright idea and I wanted to give her some encouragement, not competition.

-"Let me see... eeny, meeny, miny, moe."
-She was choosing which machine to play and, at the same time, a Casino Hostess came to her side with a room key, money saving coupons and advertising flyers.
+"Let me see... eeny, meeny, miney, moe."
+She was choosing which machine to play and, at same time, a Casino Hostess came to her side with a room key, money saving coupons and advertising flyers.
 "Clink, Clink, Clink..."
 Three quarters dropped.
 "Is this enough?"

 "Go all the way.
 You've got to play 5 quarters if you want to win the jackpot here."
 She looked hard at her hand, unwrapped the roll of quarters in her purse, found two more and, "Clink, Clink".
 She pulled the handle, watched the reels spin, transfixed on the lights, the symbols, the sounds, the slowing motion as everything came to a stop.

 Seven... seven.. another seven, then another SEVEN, and finally stopping on the final Golden SEVEN.
 Incredible, there were five golden sevens in a ROW!
 Immediately, there were bells, sirens, and whistles blaring from that one lucky slot machine.
-It roared like a fire was in progress and had to be extinguished.
-I've heard fire sirens before, but not quite as loud as this.
+It roared like a fire was in progress and begging for extinguishment.
+I haveve heard fire sirens before, but not quite as loud, nor as near.

 "We have a JACKPOT WINNER!"
-The Hostess screamed out at the top of her lungs.
+The Hostess screamed out at top of her lungs.

 "Thank you!
 Thank you so much!
 I won!
 I can't believe it.
 I won!"